Tafetta rosebud bodice and skirt with jacket, Holiday eveningwear fashion illustration by laura Volpintesta

 THESE FOUNDATIONS ALL give us more and more freedom to express the drama and mood in fashion illustration.

-CREATING Fashion Mood through TEXTURE
+CREATING Mood through TEXTURE in fashion illustration

-#1 TIP:
+#1 PRO SKETCHING TIP:

 Line quality is much more visible when it has distance from the base color OR when it is contrasting (dark color over a light base or a light line drawn over a dark garment to show seams, etc)